nyelnizy/conversate-app/README.md

 ## Description

-An app that tests both conversate server and client.
+An app that tests both conversate server and client (https://github.com/nyelnizy/conversate.git).
 A connection is made to the server when the app starts, all subsequent requests go through this connection.

 ## Run